 I bought a mix of such silhouettes and oversized comfortable clothes during pregnancy.
 So go for A-line maxi dresses, empire-waist dresses, oversized tees and elasticated pants (you’ll need them for postpartum dressing, too).

-So avoid over-shopping, and try to buy pieces that you’ll really wear.
+Try to buy pieces that you’ll really wear, and avoid buying too many.
 You can do this by buying for occasion, as and when you need it, instead of buying a whole pregnancy wardrobe beforehand.
-I bought only 3 new dresses for going out, and lots of oversized night/lounge wear that I still wear now, 2 months post-partum.
+I bought only 3 new dresses for going out.
+And I bought lots of oversized night/lounge wear that I still wear now, 2 months post-partum.

 Planning Your Pregnancy Wardrobe & Looking Good